 I sighed and looked up.
 The storm I was watching was angry, the clouds purple and green, a striking contrast to the blue sky overhead.
-It was a spectacular sight and I know for a fact people were taking photos of the building storm system, eager to send their artistic shots into the local news station so they can make the nightly news.
-I could see someone taking a photo across the road, an old man holding up a selfie stick.
+It was a spectacular sight and I could see a few people taking photos of the storm from across the road, an older couple were even holding up a selfie stick.
 I almost giggled, it was the funniest thing I’d seen all day.

-Watching the man fumble with his phone, I imagined myself doing the same thing, stepping out into the rain, waiting for the build-up of static electricity that would signal a lightning strike.
+Watching the man fumble with his selfie stick, I imagined myself doing the same thing, stepping out into the rain, waiting for the build-up of static electricity that would signal a lightning strike.
 Could the same strange event that happened to my sister happen to me?
 I shook my head and laughed.
 I’d have to be insane to do something like that.
 But still, the storm beckoned.

-I’m here Monty, right here.
-My sister’s voice carried on the wind, my ears straining as I pretended to hear my sister calling to me.
+Where are you?
+Come into the storm.
+My sister’s voice carried on the wind, my ears straining as I listened to my sister calling to me.
 Was I really hearing her or was I making up the words?
 I knew she was most likely dead, her body under the ground, hidden for all time.
 But… she could be alive, waiting at the edge of the storm, waiting for me.

 I grabbed my cap and slipped it over my ponytail, then tightened my hoodie around my neck.
 I didn’t really know what I was doing as I slipped down the stairs and gently pulled open the back door.
 The door screeched as a rumble of thunder shook the house.
 I waited, holding my breath.
 I could hear my mother chatting away on the phone in the kitchen, oblivious to my escape.
 I’d have to hurry, the storm was getting closer, I didn’t have much time.